Apple's new iPhone 13 touts faster 5G, sharper cameras to spur trade-ins | Technology

 The iPhone 13 https://www.reuters.com/technology/top-announcements-apple-event-2021-09-14 will have a new chip called the A15 Bionic that enables features like automatically translating text.
 The phone also has a better display, longer battery life and a Cinematic mode for automatically changing focus while taking videos.
 Apple said the iPhone 13 will have custom 5G antennas and radio components for faster speeds and will come in five colors.
 The phone will start at $699, and participating wireless carriers will offer up to $700 off for qualifying trade-ins.
 The iPhone 13 Pro starts at $999 and the Pro Max starts at $1,099, with trade-in offers of up to $1,000.
 All three models will be available Sept.
 24.

-Apple shares were down 1.2%, a sharper fall than a slight downturn in broader markets.
+Apple shares closed down about 1%, a sharper fall than a slight downturn in broader markets.
 "It seems like there's nothing really revolutionary announced, but of course, as usual, they announced enough improvements to at least generate some enthusiasm among consumers," said Rick Meckler, partner at family investment office Cherry Lane Investments.

 Apple's biggest product launch of the year comes as some of the shine has come off its stock as business practices such as charging software developers commissions on in-app payments have come under regulatory scrutiny.
 Apple shares were up about 11.6% year to date as of Tuesday's close, trailing the Nasdaq Composite Index, which was up 16.7% over the same period.